harness/developer-hub/docs/chaos-engineering/features/resilience-probes/use-probe.md

 ## Force delete resilience probes

 - When you force delete a probe, it will not be available for use.
-You will lose history of that probe, but experiment runs that used the probe will contain the history of the probe.
+You will lose the history of that probe, but experiment runs that used the probe will contain the history of the probe.
-- Once you delete a probe, information pertaining to the probe reference is also deleted from all the manifest references, that is, the probe is removed from the probeRef annotation.
+- Once you delete a probe, information about the probe reference is also deleted from all the manifest references, that is, the probe is removed from the probeRef annotation.
 This ensures that the next possible run will not schedule the probe.
 Only when you **hard delete** a probe, you can reuse the name of that probe.

 ## Resilience probes support